ryanallen/dharma/docs/collection-1-words-of-the-buddha--kangyur/volume-1-discipline--vinayavastu/book-1-going-forth--pravrajyavastu/README.md

 Announce the perfect fulfillment of his greatest desire:

 "Listen, venerable.
-As you have irreproachably secured a suitable preceptor, a suitable instructor, the consent of the saṃgha, and an act whose fourth member is a motion, it would not be right to disregard your wish, your wanting monkhood, to go forth and be ordained in the well-proclaimed Dharma and Vinaya.
+As you have irreproachably secured a suitable [preceptor](../../../../GLOSSARY.md#preceptor), a suitable [instructor](../../../../GLOSSARY.md#instructor), the [consent](../../../../GLOSSARY.md#consent) of the saṃgha, and an [act whose fourth member is a motion](../../../../GLOSSARY.md#act-whose-fourth-member-is-a-motion), it would not be right to disregard your wish, your wanting [monkhood](../../../../GLOSSARY.md#monkhood), to [go forth](../../../../GLOSSARY.md#go-forth) and be ordained in the well-proclaimed [Dharma](../../../../GLOSSARY.md#dharma) and [Vinaya](../../../../GLOSSARY.md#vinaya).
 And so I declare that you have gone forth and been ordained."

 ###### Enjoining Him to Practice the Equally Applicable Ethical Code

 Enjoin him to practice the equally applicable ethical code:

 "Listen, venerable.
 A person ordained today trains in the very same training that a monk ordained for one hundred years trains in.
 Just so, one ordained for one hundred years trains in the very same training that a monk ordained today trains in.
-Since the ethical code is equally applicable, the training is equally applicable, and because the recitation of the Prātimokṣasūtra is equally applicable,[^new]--The Prātimokṣasūtra (Tib. so sor thar pa'i mdo) is the monastic code of individual liberation—the listing of the rules of conduct for monks—recited fortnightly at the upoṣadha ceremony.
-"Its supplements" refers to the procedural rules (karmavācanā) accompanying the sūtra proper.-- from now on you must not neglect what you must train in."
+Since the ethical code is equally applicable, the training is equally applicable, and because the recitation of the Prātimokṣasūtra is equally applicable,[^75] from now on you must not neglect what you must train in."

 ###### Enjoining Him to Bond with His Role Model in the Renunciant Life

-Enjoin the newly ordained monk to bond with his role model in the renunciant life:
+Enjoin the newly ordained monk to bond with his [role model in the renunciant life](../../../../GLOSSARY.md#role-model-in-the-renunciant-life):

-"From now on, you should think of your preceptor as your father.
-For his part, your preceptor will think of you as his son.
-From this day forth, you should serve your preceptor for as long as you shall live.
-For his part, your preceptor will nurse you unto death, for so long as you live."
+"From now on, you should think of your [preceptor](../../../../GLOSSARY.md#preceptor) as your father.
+For his part, your [preceptor](../../../../GLOSSARY.md#preceptor) will think of you as his son.
+From this day forth, you should serve your [preceptor](../../../../GLOSSARY.md#preceptor) for as long as you shall live.
+For his part, your [preceptor](../../../../GLOSSARY.md#preceptor) will nurse you unto death, for so long as you live."

 ###### Enjoining Him to Dwell in Tranquility

 Enjoin him to dwell in tranquility:

-"From now on, have respect for your fellow brahmacārin—elders, the middle-aged, and the young—defer to them, and remain in thrall to them."
+"From now on, have respect for your [fellow brahmacārin](../../../../GLOSSARY.md#fellow-brahmacārin)—[elders](../../../../GLOSSARY.md#elders), the middle-aged, and the young—defer to them, and remain in thrall to them."

 ###### Enjoining Him to Carry Out His Obligations